kaishengyao/courses/Papers.md

 1. New pretrain idea that uses generation tasks for pretraining (https://arxiv.org/pdf/2103.10360.pdf)

 ## Accuracy and Efficiency Tradeoffs
 1. A [length-adaptive transformer](https://arxiv.org/pdf/2010.07003.pdf) is proposed, in which the length at each layer is learned from a teacher.
+It achieves better accuracy and also lower computational cost, usualy by half, compared to base Bert and distill Bert.

 ## Entity Linking and Disabmbiguation
 1. This paper proposes a seq-to-seq method to do entity linking, with entities stored as prefix-tree (trie).